wuwanahq/wuwana2/Models/NLPTagger/README.md

 from desc_field column (in company table), will extract main topics (including weights), for them.
 Those topics will be stored in the following table/fields:

-- Table Tag: This table that have tags ID and descriptions is updated with all new tags discovered.
+- Table Tag: This table that have tags ID and descriptions (translated according to languages in config file) is updated with all new tags discovered.
-- Table Company: For the id selected, 4 columns will be updated: FirstTagID (main tag), SecondTagID (second main tag), OtherTags (rest of them) and NLPInfoTag (or other field selected uin config file, with the weights returned by NLP algos).
+- Table Company: For the id selected, 4 columns will be updated: FirstTagID (main tag), SecondTagID (second main tag), OtherTags (rest of them) and NLPInfoTag (or other field selected in config file, with the weights returned by NLP algos).